 It is there that you can see Poland’s only Claude Monet - “La plage à Pourville, soleil couchant” (“Beach in Pourville”) - returned to the Museum in 2010 after being stolen ten years prior.

-Due to the sensational thread and the daring theft of the painting, a film about the event is currently in the making.
+The sensational thread and the daring theft of the painting became the basis of the scrpt of a film about this event ("Tarapaty2").